vedantbhardwaj10/Boreas-Auto-Finance-Portfolio-Risk-Analysis/README.md

 This project is created for **learning and portfolio demonstration purposes only**.
 All data is synthetic and does not represent any real individual, institution, or financial entity.
+The company name and logo used in this project are fictional and created solely to mimic a realistic business scenario.

 ---